femboyfin/dbdideas/killer_perks.md

 - Increased duration to **30/35/40 seconds** *(was 20/25/30)*
   - Mild numbers buff increasing general perk strength
-- Now inflicts the Mangled Status Effect as well
+- Now inflicts the Mangled status effect as well
   - Noticeable buff to the anti-heal portion of the perk, currently without supplementary aura reading perks it can be extremely difficult to actually locate someone and interrupt their normal speed heal to get Hemorrhage value, ideally mangled will lessen the frequency of this and make heal interrupts and therefor Hemorrhage value more often.